10 Best Fleece Jackets For Hiking + Backpacking

 Patagonia Better Sweater

-The performance feels good while the tailored fit looks good.
+The performance fabric keeps you comfortable while the tailored fit looks good.

 MSRP $149